123job-Group/simple-tables/README.md

 {!! $simpletable ?? '' !!}
 ```

-Marckup of Simple Tables basad on Twitter Bootstrap 4, but you need include this styles
+Markup of Simple Tables based on Twitter Bootstrap 4, but you need include these styles
 by yourself, if you need it.

 ### Usage